Skip to Main Content

 (j)(1) An individual who has been denied a permit under subsection (d), an individual whose permit has been revoked under subsections (g) or (i), or any individual who is listed on the state firearms prohibited person database may appeal the denial, revocation, or database entry to the district court of the county where the individual resides.
 During the court's review of the decision, the sheriff of the county of residence of the individual shall have the burden of proving by clear and convincing evidence that possession of a pistol or firearm by the individual would be in violation of state or federal law or that the individual otherwise should not possess a permit based on the factors provided for issuance under subsection (c).

-(2) A court hearing an appeal under this subsection shall issue a written determination within 30 days providing the reasoning for the determination, as well as any facts or evidence upon which the determination was based.
+(2) A court hearing an appeal under this subsection shall issue a written determination within 30 days, providing the reasoning for the determination and any facts or evidence upon which the determination was based.
 The court shall deliver written copies of this determination to the individual, the sheriff of the county of residence of the individual, and the Alabama State Law Enforcement Agency.

-(l) A concealed carry permit issued under this section shall be valid for the carrying of a pistol in a motor vehicle or concealed on the permittee's person throughout the state, unless prohibited by this section.
+(l) A concealed carry permit issued under this section shall be valid for carrying a pistol in a motor vehicle or concealed on the permittee's person throughout the state unless prohibited by this section.

-(m) This section shall not be construed to limit or place any conditions upon an individual's right to carry a pistol that is not in a motor vehicle or not concealed.
+(m) This section shall not be construed to limit or place any conditions upon an individual's right to carry a pistol that is not concealed in a motor vehicle.

 (n)(1) If a permittee establishes residence in another state, his or her permit shall expire upon the establishment of residence in the other state.

 (2)a.
-Notwithstanding subdivision (1), if a service member possesses a lifetime concealed carry permit and establishes residence in another state, the permit shall expire upon the establishment of residence in the other state.
+Notwithstanding subdivision (1), if a service member possesses a lifetime concealed carry permit and establishes residence in another state, the access shall expire upon establishing residency there.

-(o) Any individual who knowingly or intentionally makes a false statement while applying for a permit or appealing the denial or revocation or database listing under this section shall be guilty of a Class C misdemeanor.
+(o) Any individual who knowingly or intentionally makes a false statement while applying for a permit or appealing the denial, revocation, or database listing under this section shall be guilty of a Class C misdemeanor.

 (p) Nothing in this section shall be construed to permit a sheriff, the Alabama State Law Enforcement Agency, or a court to disregard any federal law or regulation pertaining to the purchase or possession of a pistol or firearm.